segmentio/segment-docs/src/unify/Traits/sql-traits.md

 To use SQL Traits, you need the following:

 - a warehouse connected to Segment
-- an Engage Segment workspace
+- a Segment workspace
-- a user account with access to Engage in that workspace
+- a user account with access to Unify in that workspace

 ### Step 1.
 Set up a warehouse source